 Applications may also be submitted on behalf of an Indian Tribe(s) by an authorized Tribal Organization, provided evidence of that authority is included as part of the application.

-An informational webinar will be held April 7, 2020, at 3:00 PM Eastern Time, to provide potential applicants with information on the FOA.
-Register for the webinar.
+An informational webinar was held April 7, 2020, to provide potential applicants with information on the FOA.
+View the webinar and download presentation slides.

 Please see the Office of Indian Energy Policy and Programs website for a map and summaries of the Office’s competitively funded projects.